ello/nightsweats/Readme.md

 A spike to figure out a testing tool direction.
 After setting each of these up I created a single test scenario around performing a few different searches.
-This is similar to the in our [existing integration test for the search container](https://github.com/ello/webapp/blob/master/test/integration/containers/Search_test.js).
+This is similar to our [existing integration test for the search container](https://github.com/ello/webapp/blob/master/test/integration/containers/Search_test.js).

 ## Nightmare